pvasek/kudu-wiki/Deployment-hooks.md

 The resulting script can also be run and tested locally, it'll output the site into: `your repo root/artifacts/`

 For more information on deployment hooks and a step by step sample of the deployment script generator go to [this blog post](http://blog.amitapple.com/post/38417491924/azurewebsitecustomdeploymentpart1).

+### Easiest way to get started with a custom deployment script

+Instead of using the command line to generate a starter deployment script, there is an alternative approach that is often easier:

+- Deploy your repo *without* any deployment scripts.
+- Go to the site's [[Kudu Console]].
+- From the Tools menu, choose 'Download deployment script'.
+You'll get a zip with a `.deployment` and `deploy.cmd` files.
+- Commit both files at the root of your repo
+- Tweak them as needed